Master of Science in Biology

 - Contact prospective marine biology faculty advisors to discuss joining their lab.
 A faculty member in the department must agree to serve as a thesis advisor to the student before that student can be accepted into the M.S. program.

-- Complete a University graduate application through CSU Apply.
+- Complete a University graduate application through Cal State Apply.

-The official deadline for both the University and Department of Biological Sciences graduate applications is March 15, for students starting the graduate program the following Fall semester.
-However, you can submit your applications early, and indeed we MUST receive your complete application packet by February 15 for you to be considered for certain scholarship applications (e.g., the Handloser Graduate Tuition Grant Program in Marine Biology).
-In order to be considered for financial aid or out of state tuition waivers, students must have FAFSA forms submitted to the University financial aid office before the February 15th deadline.
+The official deadline for both the University and Department of Biological Sciences graduate applications is February 15, for students starting the graduate program the following Fall semester.
+We must receive your complete application packet by February 15 for you to be considered for certain scholarship applications (e.g., the Handloser Graduate Tuition Grant Program in Marine Biology).
+In order to be considered for financial aid or out of state tuition waivers, students must have FAFSA forms submitted to the University financial aid office before the February 15 deadline.

 Graduate teaching assistantships (TAships) and graduate lab assistantships (GAships) are available through the department on a competitive basis for up to 20 hours work per week for the academic year (9 months).
 Teaching and graduate assistants are eligible for a benefits package including medical, dental and vision insurance for the calendar year.
-To apply for TA/GA positions, students must submit an application (information on all required documents and due dates is available).
+To apply for TA/GA positions, students must submit an application.
 The number of positions available each semester varies depending on the number of applicants.

 Fellowships, scholarships, and other forms of financial assistance from university, state, federal, and private sources are also available.
 More information about fellowships and loans can be obtained from the Financial Aid Office on campus.